 Safety precautions to consider and safety tips that can help when employees may be required or advised to practice physical or social distancing measures at work to prevent or slow the transmission of airborne illnesses.

 Social distancing, also called physical distancing, means to keep space between yourself and other people outside of your home.

 Social distancing helps limit opportunities to come in contact with contaminated surfaces and infected people outside the home or at work.

-Workers should maintain at least 6 feet of distance from others at all times, including when they are on breaks.
+- Workers can maintain at least 6 feet of distance from others at all times, including when they are on breaks.

-If carpooling or using shared transportation to/from work, wear a face mask while in the vehicle.
+If carpooling or using shared transportation to and from work, you may choose to wear a face mask while in the vehicle.
 Practice coughing and sneezing etiquette when traveling in a shared vehicle.

 Stay home if you are sick.
-Employees who appear to have symptoms including fever, cough or shortness of breath should contact their supervisor and stay at home.
-Employees who begin to develop symptoms or feel ill during the course of the work day should separate themselves from the work environment immediately and contact their supervisor.
+Employees who appear to have symptoms including fever, cough, or shortness of breath should contact their supervisor and stay at home.
+Employees who begin to develop symptoms or feel ill during the course of the workday should separate themselves from the work environment immediately and contact their supervisor.